radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 Both rollback methods require an empty namespace.

 After a v9 update, a completed migration worker pod remains and continues to mount the RadiantOne volume.
-If that pod remains, Kubernetes retains the persistent volume claim.
+Kubernetes retains the persistent volume claim until the pod is removed.
 A `kubectl delete pvc` command can appear to hang, leaving the claim in `Terminating` state.

 If you reinstall while a PVC is being deleted, microservices and ZooKeeper can start normally, but the RadiantOne server pod is not created because Kubernetes does not create a pod whose claim is being deleted.